Mercerenies/a-turtles-troll/README.md

 A Turtle's Troll is written and maintained by Mercerenies.
 It is released under the [MIT License](LICENSE.txt).

-A Turtle's Troll also depends on the following two libraries.
+A Turtle's Troll also depends on the following libraries.

 * The Kotlin runtime (Included and automatically bundled in the produced JAR File)